sprightly/business-selector-extension/README.md

 The Mink Extension for Behat is an excellent way to quickly get up and running with web acceptance testing.
 It allows the user to specify HTML elements on the page using common attributes like 'title', 'alt' and 'value'.
-Some steos allow the use of CSS selectors inline in the Gherkin files.
+Some steps allow the use of CSS selectors inline in the Gherkin files.

 While this approach is great it has a few draw backs: